This goes well with all kinds of things – with ham for lunch; or with grilled white fish for an elegant dinner….although beware – it IS very garlicky.

 - Smoked salt and freshly ground pepper (or a pinch of Urfa pepper flakes)

 - 100g/4 oz – two or three slices wholesome bread

 - 6 fat cloves of garlic, crushed with 1 tsp smoked salt

 - Generous grinds of black pepper (in fact I used Urfa pepper flakes)

 - Cut the top off the fennel and put it to one side.
 Cut off any brown bits, and wash off any dirt or soil.

-- Cut the fennel vertically in half, and then cut each half into three wedge shapes.
+- Cut the fennel vertically in half, and then cut each half into three or four wedge shapes.